BIM2SIM/bim2sim/paper.md

 * The fundamentals of the methodology of the CFD-focused plugin **OpenFOAM** has been presented by Richter et al. [@richterExtendingIFCbasedFramework2024] and extended to improve mesh quality by Hochberger et al. [@hochbergerAutomatedIFCbasedMesh2024].

 # Comparison with Similar Tools

-**bim2sim** builds upon previous efforts to leverage BIM data for building energy simulation.
-In our forthcoming paper [@Jansen2025bim2sim], we conducted a comprehensive review of existing BIM-to-simulation approaches. \autoref{tab:bim2bemApproaches} provides a comparative analysis of these tools, evaluating them across several dimensions: IFC version support, simulation domain coverage (BEPS, HVAC), architectural modularity, open-source availability, and implementation technologies.
+**bim2sim** addresses the challenge of leveraging BIM data for building energy simulations, a field with several existing approaches.
+In our paper [@Jansen2025bim2sim] (currently under review), we conducted a comprehensive analysis of these BIM-to-simulation tools. \autoref{tab:bim2bemApproaches} presents an abbreviated comparative overview of these tools.
+The complete analysis in the to-be-published paper considers additional dimensions such as IFC version support, space and surface boundary handling, and data enrichment methods.
+In the abbreviated version shown here, we focus on the most important aspects: simulation domains (BEPS, HVAC), modular architecture, open-source availability, and implementation technologies.

 : IFC-based approaches from related research (chronologically ordered) as analyzed in [@Jansen2025bim2sim].
 P: Partially, Y: Yes, -: No/not applicable, EP: EnergyPlus, Mod: Modelica, OS: Open-source, Mod.: Modularity, Impl.: Implementation language/framework.\label{tab:bim2bemApproaches}